 The boat stops next to the Lagoon, don’t need to walk a lot till paradise 😉 The boats aren’t allowed to the inner side, they can park on the northern and southern parts of the lagoon.

 The most popular visiting time is between noon and 4 pm.
-Recommended to arrive early.
+Recommended arriving early.
 We arrived just in time to rent sun beds and an umbrella.
 We paid 20 euros for 2 sunbeds and an umbrella at the main area (you can find half priced sun beds and umbrellas closer to the boat station).

 Swim to the other island, called Cominotto.
 On that side, the beach isn’t totally sandy, be careful with the rocks and pebbles.
 Swim through the Blue Hole cave, but mind the waves.
 I couldn’t swim till the sea, it was wavy inside because of the wind.
 You can walk up to the top of the cliffs, I don’t have water shoes, I wasn’t brave enough to walk up there barefoot.
 The view must be magical from there.
 Next time, I will bring water shoes, cause there will be a next time 😉

 How to get there?

 It’s reachable only by boat, so no cars are allowed on the island.
 We took a boat by Comino Ferries Co-op at 11 am.
 Yes, it’s hard to get up early on your holidays.

 First, we went to the Cirkewwa ferry station, but couldn’t find a parking place (one disadvantage of travelling by car).
 We drove back few minutes, stopped at Marfa and parked next to the big white Riviera Hotel.
 During the summer the boat leaves every 30 minutes.
-The boat trip takes 30 minutes till Blue Lagoon.
+The boat trip takes 30 minutes to Blue Lagoon.

 The return ticket costs 10 euros.
 The boat headed east, the first stop was Santa Marija bay on the northern side of the island.